 Does Each Squarespace Template Have Its Own Site Styles Options?

-The Site Styles options you see on your Squarespace site depend entirely on which version and template you are using - and understanding this saves you from searching for settings that do not exist on your template.
-On Squarespace 7.0, each named template has its own unique set of Site Styles options.
-On 7.1, all sites share the same consistent Site Styles panel regardless of which starting design you chose.
+The Site Styles options you see on your Squarespace site depend entirely on which version and template you are using.
+Knowing this upfront saves you from searching for settings that simply do not exist on your version.
+Squarespace 7.0 launched with 110+ named templates, each carrying its own unique Site Styles panel with different design controls.
+Squarespace 7.1 launched in 2020 and unified all templates under one consistent Site Styles panel, regardless of which starting design you chose.

 Does Each Squarespace Template Have Its Own Site Styles Options?

-Site Styles (Design > Site Styles) is Squarespace's built-in design panel for controlling global visual settings - fonts, colors, button styles, spacing, and animations.
-How much control this panel gives you depends on whether you are on 7.0 or 7.1.
+Site Styles (Design > Site Styles) is Squarespace's built-in design panel for controlling global visual settings: fonts, colors, button styles, spacing, and animations.
+The amount of control this panel gives you depends entirely on whether you are on 7.0 or 7.1.
 Squarespace includes Site Styles on every plan.
 Use coupon code OKDIGITAL10 for 10% off any Squarespace plan.

 Squarespace Template Site Styles Options - Computer desktop with hands typing